Double Dutch (jump rope): In popular culture

 The 1981 single "Double Dutch Bus" by Frankie Smith features African American girls playing this game in the video clip of the song.

-The 1983 single by Malcolm McLaren, "Double Dutch" features a number of New York City troupes.
+The 1983 single by Malcolm McLaren "Double Dutch" features a number of New York City troupes.
 It is taken from his debut album Duck Rock.

+In the opening credits of the American sitcom Amen, Deacon Frye (Sherman Hemsley) jumps into a Double Dutch game before going into the church.

 Doubletime, a documentary from Discovery Films, tells the story of the historic meet-up of rope skipping and Double Dutch.
 The film follows two top teams, the Bouncing Bulldogs and the Double Dutch Forces, as they train to compete against each other for the first time.
 The competition took place at the Apollo Theater in Harlem.

 The 2002 novel Double Dutch by Sharon M. Draper features a teenager competing in the Double Dutch world championships.

 In 2005, Elizabeth Verity, also known as Double Dutch Girl, exhibited her technique around the United States, raising money for the United States military.
 Double Dutch Girl jumped rope in St. Louis, Chicago, Washington and several small towns throughout the Midwest.
 Ultimately, her goal is to jump rope in all 50 states.

 The 2007 Disney Channel original movie Jump In! features Double Dutch as the central element of its plot.

 In 2010, Saltare was on season 5 of MTV's America's Best Dance Crew and the group featured single rope and Double Dutch into their dance routines.

 A 2010 PBS documentary, New York Street Games, included Whoopi Goldberg describing Double Dutch.

 On January 15, 2007, in honor of Martin Luther King Jr. Day, the Google homepage featured a double Dutch logo with black children playing with white and Asian children, emblematic of the realization of Martin Luther King Jr.'s "I Have A Dream" speech in 1963.

 Double Dutch is featured in the Wee Sing production Grandpa's Magical Toys.

 In his dual title role of the 2011 film Jack & Jill, Adam Sandler gives a demonstration of Double Dutch jump rope on board the cruise liner.